A little about me

 As a yoga teacher, I received my 200 hour yoga certification in 2006 from the Yoga & Polarity Center, LI, with a concentration in viniyoga, from the Krishnamacharya lineage.
 My 300 hour certification was earned seven years later at Laughing Lotus, NYC, focusing on vinyasa flow style of Hatha Yoga with an introduction to Ayurveda.
 I am registered with Yoga Alliance as E-RYT-500+ and YACEP (Yoga Alliance Continuing Education Provider)

-I love learning and prioritize my ongoing education and obtain advanced certifications every year.
+I love and seek learning and prioritizing my ongoing education to obtain advanced certifications every year.

 Yoga Certifications and Training: